Variants of VC dimension and their applications to dynamics: Introduction

+The central object of study in topological dynamics is a topological dynamical system (TDS) $(X,T)$, where $X$ is a nonempty compact metrisable space and $T\colon X\rightarrow X$ is a continuous map.
+Ever since Adler, Konheim and McAndrew \cite{AKM65} introduced entropy into dynamical systems theory 60 years ago, it has played a very central role in the study of topological dynamical systems (see, for example, the surveys \cite{HK02,Kat23}).
+They associated to any topological dynamical system $(X,T)$ a topological invariant $h_{\topo}(T) \in \RR_{+} \cup \{\infty\}$, called the {\bf topological entropy} of $(X,T)$, which measures the uncertainty or disorder of the system.
 Systems with positive topological entropy are random in certain sense, and systems with zero topological entropy are said to be {\bf deterministic} even though they may exhibit complicated behaviours.
-Comparing with positive entropy systems, deterministic systems are much less understood.
+Comparing to positive entropy systems, deterministic systems are much less understood.
 In order to distinguish between deterministic systems, Huang and Ye \cite{HY09} introduced the concept of maximal pattern entropy $h^*_{\topo}(T)$ of a topological dynamical system $(X,T)$.
 It is known that both $h_{\topo}(T)$ and $h^*_{\topo}(T)$ take value in $\{0,\log 2, \log 3, \ldots\} \cup \{\infty\}$, and that $h_{\topo}(T)>0$ implies $h^*_{\topo}(T)=\infty$ (see \cite{AKM65,HY09}).
-Hence maximal pattern entropy is especially useful for deterministic systems.\footnote{We note that there are other ways to distinguish deterministic systems (cf. \cite{Goo74,BHM00}).}
+Hence maximal pattern entropy is especially useful for deterministic systems.

 We now proceed to give more details.
 Let $(X,T)$ be a TDS.
 Given two finite open covers $\mU,\mV$ (of $X$), their {\bf joint} is defined as $\mU\vee\mV:=\{A \cap B\colon A\in \mU, B\in \mV\}$.
 Clearly, $\mU\vee\mV$ is also an open cover of size at most $|\mU||\mV|$, and at least $1$.
 For a finite open cover $\mU$, let $p^*_{X,\,\mU}\colon \NN \rightarrow \NN$ be the function given by